keller-mark/awesome-biological-visualizations/README.md

 - [Race, Gender, and Age in TCGA](https://www.enpicom.com/visual-lab/tcga-visual-exploration-gender-race-age/) - An interactive visualization of patient gender, race, and age in The Cancer Genome Atlas (TCGA) dataset.
 - [OASISPRO](http://tinyurl.com/oasispro) - Omics analysis tool for clinical phenotype prediction.
 - [Signal](https://signal.mutationalsignatures.com/) - Mutational signatures extracted from cancer samples and isogenic cell-based experiments.
+- [Oncoscape](https://oncoscape.sttrcancer.org/) - An integrated suite of analysis tools for users to explore hypotheses related to molecular and clinical data.

 ## Genomics